jamespfennell/transiter/docs/src/deployment.md

   in case you want to pin to a specific version.
 The tags have one of two forms:

-- For _releases_ of version vA.B.C, the tag is `jamespfennell/transiter:vA.B.C`
+- For _releases_ of version vA.B.C, the tag is `jamespfennell/transiter:vA.B.C`.
+    The available releases are listed on [the GitHub releases page](https://github.com/jamespfennell/transiter/releases).

 - For non-release builds on mainline of version vA.B.C, the tag is `jamespfennell/transiter:vA.B.C-beta.buildN`, where N is a GitHub build number.
     The easiest way to find a valid tag is to